TITLE 8 SOCIAL SERVICES

 (1) the efforts made to return the child home;

-(2) the steps PSD has taken to ensure the child’s foster care provider is following the reasonable and prudent parent standard;
+(2) the steps PSD has taken to ensure the child’s resource family is following the reasonable and prudent parent standard;

 (3) the steps PSD has taken to ensure the child has regular, ongoing opportunities to engage in age and developmentally appropriate activities.